PauloPortugal/manjaro-playbook/README.md

 # Manjaro/Arch Linux Ansible Provision

-This is an Ansible playbook meant to provision a Manjaro or Antergos Linux distribution, based on Arch Linux.
+This is an [Ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/index.html) meant to provision a Manjaro Linux distribution, based on Arch Linux.
 It should run locally after a clean OS install.

+This playbook follows the Manjaro [community recommendation when installing the additional software packages](https://wiki.manjaro.org/index.php/Arch_User_Repository) from the [Arch User Repository](https://aur.archlinux.org/packages):
+ * Using Arch Linux Package Manager **pacman** to install [Arch Linux official packages](https://archlinux.org/packages/)
+ * Using the command line **Pamac** for a more automated way of installing [AUR packages](https://aur.archlinux.org/packages)
+ * Using the [install-aur.sh](https://github.com/PauloPortugal/manjaro-playbook/blob/master/aur/install-aur.sh) to provide a "manual installation"

-## Preamble
+## Prior Instructions

 ### 1. Creating Bootable Linux USB Drive from the Command Line